ertanturan/Unity-Editor-Efficacy/README.md

 # Unity-Editor-Utility

-The tool will speed up your workfloe inside unity editor.
+The tool will speed up your workflow inside unity editor.

 ## Import